PreternaturalAI/Sideproject/README.md

 Lite is not meant for detailed customization or large-scale applications, serving instead as a temporary foundation while more personalized solutions are developed.

+**What Lite Is:**

+- A toolkit for rapid prototyping of AI applications.
+- A collection of basic, high-performance UI components.
+- Provides solutions for common development challenges like file handling.
+- Offers cross-platform support for iOS, macOS, and visionOS.
+- Ideal for developers who need quick UI implementations for chat views, data lists, etc.

+**What Lite Is Not:**

+- Not a general-purpose UI framework.
+- Not meant for extensive customization or large-scale applications.
+- Does not include implementations for specific services like OpenAI; these are in the AI framework.
+- Not intended for long-term use in finalized apps; serves as a placeholder for custom implementations.

 #### Supported Platforms
 <p align="left">
 <picture>